-Art, to me, brings a sense of peace and sometimes a justice served.
-It brings value to the things forgotten, or lost, in every day distraction.
-In this series, “The Black Woman’s Crown”, the emotions I wish to emphasize are empowerment, pride, rebellion, and beauty.
+Art, to me, brings a sense of peace and sometimes a “justice” served.
+It brings value to the things forgotten, or lost, in everyday distraction.
+In this series, “The Black Woman’s Crown”, the emotions I wish to emphasize are pride, empowerment, beauty and rebellion.

-The message I’m trying to convey is that the Afro is black culture and it’s more than just a hair-style.
-The reason black women are featured for this series is because black women are the adhesive who hold up this culture.
-They are the ones who sometimes stand alone.
-They are the ones who nurture and give us the strength to carry on by lifting us up, raising us and being strong influences in the lives of every black child and man.
-This is the reason my work is a reflection of me, because of my grandmother, my late grandmother, my mother, sisters, aunts and my wife.
-Without the stories of their struggles in life just being a black woman in general, I would not even comprehend nor be able to understand black culture.
+In this statement, I’m trying to convey that the “Afro” is black culture and it’s more than just a hair-style.
+In my series, black women are featured because they’re the adhesive who hold up their culture.
+They’re the ones who sometimes stand alone, nurture and give us the strength to carry on by lifting us up, raising us and being strong influences in the lives of every black child and man.
+This is the reason my work is a reflection of me, because of my grandmother, my late grandmother, my mother, sisters, and aunts.
+Without the stories of their struggles in life, I would not comprehend nor be able to understand the black culture.

-As you look at my series, “The Black Woman’s Crown”, I want you to notice the rhythm and flow; all of the technique and lighting used in the photos.
-You will see my main photo with a silhouette, which is a representation of every black woman, as well as every black person.
-The different colors represent society that does not see past color.
-Even today, we are still misread and misjudged simply due to the pigment of our skin color; black, mocha, caramel, chocolate, etc. No matter the pigment, black is beautiful and the afro represents the rebellion on being forced to fit into a culture that is not ours.
-It shows that we are not here to be remade, nor molded into what others want us to be.
-To rebel against that and accept the value in our culture, the beauty, the empowerment and the pride.
-Notice the choice of the Black and White photos.
-The world is still seeing black and white.
-We must cross the line to bring awareness to this.
-Also, the emphasis of every photo, the pattern, rhythm, and harmony is focused on the AFRO.
-The crown of our culture and our Beautiful Black Queens of our society.
+As you look at my series, “The Black Woman’s Crown” I want you to notice the rhythm, the flow, the techniques and lighting used in the photos.
+You will see my main photo with a silhouette which represents every black woman, as well as every black person.
+The different colors represent society as a whole.
+However, black people are still viewed differently and misjudged simply due to the pigment of their skin; black, mocha, caramel, chocolate, etc. No matter the pigment, black is beautiful and the afro represents the rebellion on being forced to fit into a culture that is not ours.
+It shows that we’re not here to be remade, nor molded into what others want us to be.
+To rebel against that and accept the value in our culture, the beauty, empowerment and the pride, we can move forward.
+The world still sees black and white; therefore, we must cross the line to bring awareness to the situation.
+Please notice the choice of the Black and White photos!
+The world is still seeing black and white; therefore, we must cross the line to bring awareness to this situation.
+In the series, emphasis of every photo, pattern, rhythm and harmony are focused on the afro hairstyle.

 Jahangir, Rumena.
 “How does black hair reflect black history?”
 EasyBib.
 BBC.
 31 May, 2015.
 Web.
 19 January, 2017.